nickjfrench/ms-automation-graph-nestjs/README.md

 ## Description

-Microsoft Teams is kind of terrible, but like many organisations, I'm stuck in a Microsoft world.
+Microsoft Teams is kind of terrible, but like many employees, I'm stuck in a Microsoft world.
 I would love to automate some annoying steps I often have to repeat a lot.
 I also want to learn NestJS, so why not learn both at the same time.